vahidhedayati/ExtLinkChoice/README.md

 # Version info
-	0.9 0.8 not resolving hostnames - changed resolv call back to original 0.8 converted all fixed values to attributes passed as optional values via taglib 0.7 issues with low resolution and capped content fixed.
+	0.9 0.8 not resolving hostnames - changed resolv call back to original - 0.9 broken build will fix later 0.8 converted all fixed values to attributes passed as optional values via taglib 0.7 issues with low resolution and capped content fixed.
 	0.6 minor modification to loadmodalbox template - tested and working against standard grails site and kickstart with boostrap